-The Bija mantra for the sacral chakra is Vam, which improves self-image and feelings of worthiness, particularly around sexuality.
+The Bija mantra for the sacral chakra is Vam, which improves self-image and feelings of worthiness, particularly around intimacy.
 You can chant Vam while listening to meditation music with the frequency of 417 Hz to open up this center, increase creativity, and cultivate better self-expression.

 While chanting this Bija mantra, hold the Shakti mudra, as shown below.
 The Shakti mudra is associated with the Svadhisthana chakra and the water element.
 It has a calming effect on the mind, nervous system, and the pelvic area where the sacral chakra is related.
 It is particularly beneficial for relieving menstrual or pelvic pain.